Adam Duvall Player Props: Red Sox vs. Mariners

 Adam Duvall At The Plate

-- Duvall is batting .260 with 14 doubles, a triple, nine home runs and 13 walks.
+- Duvall is hitting .255 with 14 doubles, a triple, nine home runs and 13 walks.

-- Looking at the 44 games he has played this season, he's hit a long ball in eight of them (18.2%), and in 5.2% of his trips to the dish.
+- Looking at the 45 games he has played this season, he's went deep in eight of them (17.8%), and in 5.1% of his trips to the plate.

-- Duvall has picked up an RBI in 43.2% of his games this season, with more than one RBI in 13.6% of his games.
-He has also plated three or more runs in two contests.
+- Duvall has had an RBI in 19 games this season (42.2%), including six multi-RBI outings (13.3%).
+He has also driven in three or more of his team's runs in two contests.

+- In 20 of 45 games this year, he has scored, and three of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.